-(3) expanding the availability of civil legal assistance beyond LSC's grantees through the most effective use of pro bono services and other private resources.
+(3) expanding the availability of civil legal assistance through the most effective use of pro bono services and other private resources by LSC's grantees.

-In order to achieve this first goal, which reflects its fundamental mission, LSC will employ robust assessment tools to ensure that it identifies, recognizes, and replicates the best practices among its grantees and those qualities that define its highest performing grantees.
+In order to achieve this first goal, which reflects its fundamental mission, LSC will employ robust assessment tools to ensure that it identifies, recognizes, and replicates the best practices among its grantees and those qualities that define its highest-performing grantees.
+The LSC Board recognizes that the development of such tools will be a complicated endeavor involving many variables, but is nonetheless convinced of the necessity of developing such assessment tools and will develop them with care.
 LSC also will provide attention and assistance to lower-performing grantees and to grantees who may request such assistance.
 Meeting this goal will be a significant challenge in the current funding environment.
 LSC's approach to improving quality must be focused on promoting innovation that accomplishes more with fewer resources.